 - Make sure to thoroughly heat your corn tortillas before trying to roll them up.
 They should be floppy!
 If they aren’t, they will crack when you try to roll them or when you put them into the pan.
 This is ok of course (it will still taste amazing!) but it won’t look quite as nice.

 - Use a pan that’s the right diameter and has a tight-fitting lid.
 I used my favorite Lodge 3.6 Quart Cast Iron Casserole Pan.
-I absolutely love this pan and have used it for this Rosemary Brown Butter Skillet recipe and this Maple Butter Glazed Squash and Apples recipe.
+I absolutely love this pan and have used it for this Maple Butter Glazed Squash and Apples recipe.
 This skillet has a diameter of 12 inches.
 So anything close to 12 inches should work.

 - While heating the enchiladas up and waiting for the cheese to melt, resist the urge to keep opening the lid!
 This will let the steam escape and it will take way longer to melt the cheese.